1831 Naval Air Squadron: Naval Reserve

 1831 Squadron reformed at RNAS Stretton in Cheshire on 1 June 1947 as part of the Royal Navy Volunteer Reserve, equipped with Supermarine Seafire fighters and a single North American Harvard trainer.
 The squadron, which had its strength supplemented by single examples of the Hawker Sea Fury and Fairey Firefly in 1948, carried out a training deployment aboard Illustrious in September 1949 and again in August–September 1950.
 The Squadron re-equipped with the Sea Fury in August 1951 and in June 1952, became part of the newly established Northern Air Division of the RNVR, being joined by 1841 Squadron, equipped with Fireflies in the anti-submarine role, in July that year.
 On 15 June 1953, 1831 Squadron took part in the flypast for the Coronation Fleet Review marking the Coronation of Elizabeth II, and in July that year it carried out more deck landing training aboard Illustrious.

 In August 1954, the Northern Air Division was deployed to Har Far, Malta for that year's 14-day continuous training period.
 That month it also replaced its Harvard trainers with Boulton Paul Sea Balliols, which were used both for training and communications duties.
 From May–June 1955, the Squadron became the first jet-equipped squadron of the Royal Navy Volunteer Reserve, replacing its Sea Furys with seven Supermarine Attacker jet fighters and one de Havilland Vampire T22 trainer, while retaining its Sea Balliols.
 Later that year, the squadron formed a formation aerobatic team with its Attackers, displaying at five airshows that year.
 On 9 January 1957, it was announced that flying units of the Royal Auxiliary Air Force and the Royal Navy Volunteer Reserve were to be disbanded, with operational training ending on 10 January.
 As a result, 1831 Naval Air Squadron disbanded on 10 March 1957.

 The Squadron reformed on 3 April 1980 at RNAS Lee-on-Solent with the role of giving continuation training to aircrew in the Royal Navy Reserve.
 It had no aircraft of its own, borrowing aircraft from other squadrons as required.
 The Squadron moved to RNAS Yeovilton on 1 April 1981 but soon disbanded.

+Aircraft flown

+1831 Naval Air Squadron flew different variants of only one aircraft type during the Second World War, but a number of different types and variants while a reserve squadron: